Monday, March 1, 2021

 Image Retrieved From: https://livingatlas.arcgis.com/topoexplorer/index.html

 Danger lurked on this stretch of rails for several reasons.
 Firstly, the severe curvature prevented train crews from seeing any hazards that might be ahead of them.
-An oncoming train or broken rail would be obscured from view until the crew was essentially on top of it.
+Any obstruction or defect would be obscured from view until the crew was essentially on top of it.
 If the integrity of the track or the train was compromised in any way, the curve is the most likely place for a derailment as forces against both are at their greatest.
 Addition perils stemmed from the steep embankment the track was built on.
 Near the apex of the curve, this embankment was directly above the waters of the Logan Branch of Spring Creek.

 The following is a timeline of accidents that have taken place on or near the curve.
 Only incidents with verifiable documentation have been included.
-Others have probably occurred, but were never documented or could not be located at this time.
+Many minor mishaps may have transpired, but were never documented.
+This timeline will be updated as research uncovers additional accidents.

 1890